Mishische/platform-demo-pay-with-confidence/README.md

 # Pay with Confidence

-Getting parted with the money is always a very sensitive topic, even if this is just another electricity bill.
-Although, automatic bill payment plans make your customers’ life easier ensuring them that bills are paid on time and in full each month, not everyone feels comfortable with funds withdrawals made without any control on their side.
-This is where manual payments bubble up.
-Totally controlled by customer, they require just a bit of customer’s attention once the latter got notified that the bill was ready.
+Getting parted with money is always a very sensitive subject, even if this is just another electricity bill.
+Although automatic bill payment plans make your customers’ life easier ensuring them that bills are paid on time and in full each month, not everyone feels comfortable with funds being withdrawn without any control on their side.
+This is where manual payments come on the stage.
+Totally controlled by customer, they require just a bit of customer’s attention once the latter gets notified that the bill was ready.
 In this demo, we show how you can use rich push notification from your mobile application to let your customer make well-informed payment decision and pay their bill with confidence in one click, keeping things under control.

 ![Sample Rich Push Notification](rich-push.png)

-Rich push notifications are essentially push notifications that support rich media attachments such as images, videos, audio, and interactive buttons.
-Therefore, rich push notifications expand your arsenal of creating meaningful connections with your customers using a mobile app.
+Rich push notifications are called so as they support rich media attachments such as images, videos, audio, and interactive buttons.
+Rich push notifications expand your arsenal of creating meaningful connections with your customers using a mobile app.
 Advanced notifications help to convey meaning with images, further improving your overall engagement strategy.
+As an implementation tool, we use Taplytics.
+Being an engagement platform, Taplytics engage and deliver a personalised 1-to-1 mobile customer experience.
+It provides A/B testing capabilities and measures the impact notifications have on app engagement.

 In this demo we connect the Gentrack Platform to an integration layer, represented by Heroku.
-This layer extracts a bit of extra data that might typically reside in a CRM, and sends the combined set to Taplytics to trigger the automation pathway.
+This layer sends the data to Taplytics to trigger customer engagement.
 The process flows as follows:

 ![Flow](flow.png)

 1. A bill is generated for a customer in a Gentrack core system.
 2. The core system triggers and publishes an event to the Gentrack Platform.
-3. The Gentrack Platform then sends the event to a registered webhook – a NodeJS/Express application that receives bill events from the Platform and then pushes notifications to registered devices using Taplytics APIs.
+3. The Gentrack Platform then sends the event to a registered webhook – a Heroku application that receives bill events from the Platform and then pushes notifications to registered devices using Taplytics APIs.
-4. The webhook sends a rich push notification to a utility customer's mobile device.

 As you think about your production deployment you might choose other methods for integration (e.g. event bus, workflow-based integration layer, etc...).
-Our sample integration layer also hosts a simple data set that might be obtained from a customer relationship management (CRM) system.
 You will also want to consider how to secure secrets, such as API keys, in your integration layer.

 ## Before you begin